This post may contain affiliate links. Please read my disclosure policy.

 - 1 large red bell pepper, diced

-- 2 large scallions, cut into thin slices
+- 2 large scallions, cut in thin slices

 - 5 to 6 ounces feta cheese, finely crumbled

-- Cut the garlic roughly, sprinkle with a good pinch of kosher salt, and mash to a pasta, using side of a knife blade, or the tines of a dinner fork.
+- Cut the garlic roughly, sprinkle with a good pinch of kosher salt, and mash to a paste, using the side of a knife blade, or the tines of a dinner fork.
+You can also use a micro-plane to shave it finely.

 - Add the vinegar and honey, and whisk until the salt is dissolved.

-- Whisk in the olive slowly, until it is all incorporated and emulsified.
+- Whisk in the olive oil slowly, until it is all incorporated and emulsified.
 Set aside.

 - Cook the orzo, according to the package directions.